i-c-stratigraphy/guide/pages/litho.md

 Formations need not be aggregated into groups unless doing so provides a useful means of simplifying stratigraphic classification in certain regions or certain intervals.
 Thickness of a stratigraphic succession is not a valid reason for defining a unit as a group rather than a formation.
 The component formations of a group need not be everywhere the same.

 **7. Supergroup and subgroup**
-The term &quot;supergroup&quot; may be used for several associated groups or for associated groups and formations with significant lithologic properties in common.**
+The term "supergroup" may be used for several associated groups or for associated groups and formations with significant lithologic properties in common.**

-Exceptionally, a group may be divided into subgroups.
+A group may be divided into subgroups

+**8. Complex.**
-**8. Complex.** A lithostratigraphic unit composed of diverse types of any class or classes or rocks (sedimentary, igneous, metamorphic) and characterized by irregularly mixed lithology or by highly complicated structural relations.
+A lithostratigraphic unit composed of diverse types of any class or classes or rocks (sedimentary, igneous, metamorphic) and characterized by irregularly mixed lithology or by highly complicated structural relations.

 **9. Lithostratigraphic horizon (Lithohorizon)**
 A surface of lithostratigraphic change, commonly the boundary of a lithostratigraphic unit, or a lithologically distinctive very thin marker bed within a lithostratigraphic unit.